Mycrosys/portfolio-project-4-tomodachi/README.md

         3. As a registered Site User, and Event Creator I can delete my existing events so that I can remove them from the website.
         4. As a registered Site User, and Event Creator I can edit/modify my existing events so that I can update their information.
         5. As a registered Site User, I can view and browse Events so that I can find out more information about them.
-        6. As a registered Site User, I can join events so that I can show other users I will attend these.
+        6. As a registered Site User, I can join events so that I can show that I will attend these.
-        7. As a registered Site User, I can leave events I have joined before so that I can show other users I will no longer attend said event.
+        7. As a registered Site User, I can leave events I have joined before so that I can show that I will no longer attend said event.
         8. As a registered Site User, I can search for events so that I can find events I want to join.

     -   #### Site Admin